This service is free. Why?

 [Your Name + Email]

 Note: Submission of your manuscript will not be accepted until March 2018.
 You may email me in advance showing interest so that I can mark you in my schedule.
 Then you may submit your manuscript once we have agreed on a time frame.
 For example: If you email me now, I will let you know if I would like to look at your work.
-I will then block off 5-10 days in March to look at your manuscript depending on the length.
+I will then block off 7-14 days to look at your manuscript depending on the length.